charliecalvert/CloudNotes/Assignments/LinuxServerBasics.md

 This will append your public key to an existing authorized_keys file or create a new file if it does not already exist.

+## No Passwords

+We use SSH keys in part to avoid being prompted for passwords.
+In particular, to avoid being prompted for passwords, two conditions must be met:

+- Our private key must be loaded on the desktop PC with **sshadd**﻿ or **ssh-add**.
+- The corresponding public key must be stored properly in the **~/.ssh/authorized_keys** file on the Ubuntu server.

 ## Copy a File with scp {#scp}

 To complete the process, let's make sure that you know how to copy a file from one machine to another.
 First, switch your Pristine Lubuntu desktop.
 Create a disposable file called **LinuxServerTest.md** with the **echo** command, then copy it to the remote machine: